If you have an accident involving the public transit it will likely be with one of the many city buses or trains about.

 You will need to specify what you are claiming with evidence of the costs involved.
 Most personal injury claims are for medical expenses, lost earnings, transportation costs if a vehicle is being repaired, and replacement of other property damaged.
 It is important to have evidence that these payments claimed are relevant to the injury you suffered.

 In addition to these ‘economic’ damages are more subjectively determined payments for the pain and suffering caused by the accident and injuries.
 If significant negligence can be proved, then your attorney may advise you to claim for punitive damages, too.
-There are caps on both economic and non-economic damages in Texas.
+There are caps on both economic and non-economic damages in certain states.

-Making a Claim Against the VIA
+Making a Claim Against

 The Clerk of Court should respond to the claim but sometimes this doesn’t happen or more commonly the claim is denied.
 This doesn’t mean that you cannot obtain compensation, but it does mean you then have to file a personal injury claim.